pmaddi/pmaddi.github.io/_posts/2015-04-17-Breaking-And-Entering.md

 I typed 0419 into the lockbox and it refused to open.

 ![]({{site.url}}/assets/images/locked.png)
-<p style="text-align: center">0419 doesn't work :(</p>
+<p style="text-align: center">fml</p>

 It's nearly midnight on Saturday and I just flew in from Bangalore.
-A fucking lockbox is all thats keeping me from going to bed.
+A fucking lockbox is keeping me from going to bed.

 The Oakwood confirmation email lists some contact numbers.
 The managers office is closed.
 I dial the emergency hotline, and hang up after waiting on hold for a few minutes.